Square Feet in the Expanded Makerspace Innovation Lab

 The With Lifted Heartscampaign is comprised of three phases:

-Phase 1 will support renovations to Fitzmaurice Hall to create 10 additional classrooms, additional academic spaces, community gathering areas and administrative offices.
-This phase will be completed by the start of the 2020 school year.
+Phase 1 supported renovations to Fitzmaurice Hall which created 10 additional classrooms, open study areas, prayer/reflection rooms and administrative offices.
+This phase was completed for the start of the 2020 school year.

 Phase 2 supports the creation of an expanded Makerspace innovation lab in the Academy building.
-The space will be four times the size of the current lab.
-Renovations will be completed during the summer and be ready for the start of the 2020 school year.
+The space is five times the size of the current lab.
+The majority of renovations were completed for the start of the 2020 school year, making the space available to be used as additional classrooms for the start of the 2020 school year.

-Phase 3 will be an addition to the Academy Center to provide a new secure public entrance, a collaborative student commons space and expanded areas for the fitness, athletics and performing arts programs.
-Construction will begin at a date to be determined.
+Phase 3 will be an 8,400 square foot addition to the Academy Center to provide a new secure public entrance, a collaborative student commons space and expanded areas for the fitness, athletics and performing arts programs.
+Construction will begin when fundraising goals are met.

 In 1898, Mother Therese Fitzmaurice, CSJ bought 52 acres of farmland on the outskirts of Cleveland, inspired by a vision to keep expanding her thriving school for the education of young women.
 This is the same campus the school occupies today.
 At the time, the area was sparsely populated and many people didn’t believe a school could succeed in that location.
 But Mother Therese Fitzmaurice and the Sisters of the Congregation of St. Joseph persisted—inspired by their faith and emboldened by their vision of what the school could become on this property.
 While others saw farmland, Mother Therese Fitzmaurice saw potential — with a deep connection to God and nature.
 She designed the 45,000 square foot motherhouse/school, where classes were initially held in 1905 — and later, the Academy building in 1928.
 The former motherhouse is now named Fitzmaurice Hall to honor her legacy.